 Teresa Wren Johnston, LPC, the Center’s founding director, said she is proud of the accomplishments of the 11 scholarship recipients and all 65 CYAAR students at KSU.

 “In the final analysis, they are all winners because they are pursuing their dream of earning a college education,” Johnston said.
 “By providing social and academic support, students in CYAAR can be part of the mainstream college experience while putting their recovery and commitment to service first.”

 CYAAR Run for RecoverySept.
 27, 2014 at 8:30 a.m.

 Each year hundreds of runners from all over participate in this run/walk around the Kennesaw State campus.
 The Run for Recovery 5k is a benefit run or walk to heighten community awareness about those recovering from an addiction and to raise funds to support the Center for Young Adult Addiction and Recovery (CYAAR).
 The Run takes place every year in September, during National Recovery Month.

-Kennesaw State University is the third-largest university in Georgia, offering 90 graduate and undergraduate degrees, including doctorates in education, business and nursing and a Ph.D. in international conflict management.
-A member of the University System of Georgia, Kennesaw State is a comprehensive, residential institution with a growing student population of 24,600 from 130 countries.
+Kennesaw State University is the third-largest university in Georgia, offering more than 90 graduate and undergraduate degrees, including doctorates in education, business and nursing and a Ph.D. in international conflict management.
+A member of the University System of Georgia, Kennesaw State is a comprehensive, residential institution with a growing student population of more than 24,600 from 130 countries.

 -- Robert S. Godlewski